 - President – Brad Moses – Research Triangle Chapter

 - Vice President – Carolyn Walters – Tarheel Chapter

 - Treasurer – Nick Regopoulos – Akron-Canton Chapter

-- Secretary – Mary Jane Scruggs – Akron-Canton Chapter.
+- Secretary – Mary Jane Scruggs – Northeast Ohio Chapter

-Jen Addair, email@example.com, is our Communigram editor.
-Please keep her updated on your Professional and Student Chapter activities so they can be included in the next Commungram, which she normally publishes during the first week of each month.
+Jen Addair, email@example.com, is our CommuniGram editor.
+Please keep her updated on your Professional and Student Chapter activities so they can be included in the next CommuniGram, which she normally publishes during the first week of each month.
 Please submit your updates/articles to Jen NLT than the end of the last week in the current month.

 I’m proud to have the opportunity to be your Region 18 President.
 We have a dedicated team of Region Officers and RDs to help your Region deliver value to members – but, we can’t do it alone.
 We need your help also.
 So, please step up to the plate and volunteer a few hours of your time and talent to your Region and/or Chapter.

 Thank you and let’s have a great 2018.